Farrukh Habib

 Mian Farrukh Habib Arshad (born 13 August 1980) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till July 2022 and former Minister of State for Information and Broadcasting from April 2021 till April 2022.

-On 9 May 2023, he shares a video through his official handles, in which he addressed to his constituency people to out and come on D-Type pull, but after leaving the PTI he says in press conference i was sleeping and my wife said Imran Khan arrested and I was so unwell at the time that I fell asleep again and didn't understand anything.

 Political career

 He contested the 2013 Pakistani general election as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-108 (Faisalabad-VIII).
 He was defeated by Abid Sher Ali of PMLN by a heavy margin of 67,523 Votes in that election.

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-108 (Faisalabad-VIII) in the 2018 Pakistani general election.

 On 27 September 2018, Prime Minister Imran Khan appointed him as Federal Parliamentary Secretary for Railways.

 On 28 April 2021, Prime Minister Imran Khan appointed him as Minister of State for Information and Broadcasting.

 He resign from the Parliament of Pakistan, National Assembly of Pakistan on 10 April 2022 after no-confidence motion against Imran Khan.

 In October 2023, Farrukh Habib announced to quit PTI while addressing a press conference.
 He levelled serious allegations against Chairman PTI Imran Khan.
 He also joined IPP in that press conference.